 "We're going to be so overwhelmed with emotion when we see them, I don't even know what we'll say," she said.
 "We do want to ask them to talk about their experience, how conditions are.
 We'll give them the space and let them know how much support they have, but the main thing will be: Tell us everything you need to tell us, what you want the world to know."

 The mothers will be bringing some small, personal gifts for their children, in the form of pictures, handwritten cards and letters, she said.
 "Right now, we just don't want to do anything else.
-We just want
+We just want to go," Shourd said.

 The hikers, who had been visiting the Kurdistan region of Iraq, were arrested July 31 as they walked a trail that crosses an unmarked, zigzagging stretch of the border with Iran.

 The three have not been publicly charged with a crime or spoken with their hired attorney, but Iranian officials have suggested they are involved in American spy efforts.
 The suggestions have been flatly denied by the U.S. State Department, and the hikers' families called the idea ridiculous.

 "We are grateful to Iran for issuing our visas," the mothers said in a joint statement.
 "This is an encouraging development.
 We are overjoyed that we will soon be able to hug our children but our joy is naturally clouded by the fear of returning home without Shane, Sarah and Josh.
 That is more than any mother, anywhere in the world, should have to bear and we would be absolutely devastated."